Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

   - In general information panel you will find a space for `INTERACTIONS ENDPOINT URL`
   - Enter the copied link here and hit save.

+To verify if your bot is working:

+- Go to the server where your bot was invited
+- run a /hello command and the bot should reply with `Hello <Your_username>`

 Now you are ready to contribute to the Repository.